BungeBeratung/xaadin/README.md

 xaadin
 ======

-Create Vaadin UIs with XML files
+Simple creation of Vaadin GUI layouts using easy to read XML files